bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After reaching the junction, we stashed our bikes in the bushes and started up a trail lined with trees and thick vegetation.
 We passed a couple of glades, pleasant viewpoints, before the tree canopy shut out views for the next hour or so.
 After crossing above a small waterfall, the trees relaxed their grip on the scenery, and we caught glimpses of Vimy's summit above the treetops.
 Eventually the trees fell away so only ground and rocks lay between us and the summit.
 We plodded up the trail to a summit ridge studded with blocky rocks.

 A windbreak took the place of a summit cairn, a testament to the high winds that can occur in Waterton Park.
 But we were met with calm air and stayed for an hour on top, taking photos of peaks and watching four unruly ground squirrels scamper around us.
-And we signed the new summit register.
+We signed the new summit register.
 There was a single entry for last year, October 19, and five this year beginning just five days ago.
 Afterwards, it was time to head back.

 We hiked back down the trail to the junction and jumped on our bikes.
 At the creek crossing, four “plant watchers,” as they called themselves, caught up to us.
 There were looking for rare plants, and the area offered an opportunity to see them.
 (Trilliums, for example, can be found here and nowhere else in Alberta.)
 They add plant sightings to their list much like Sonny and I add successful summits to ours.
 After spending several interesting minutes talking to them, Sonny and I hopped back on our bikes.